SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Segments/Orthogonal/README.md

 #Orthogonal Segment Sample

-This sample demonstrate how to create a Orthogonal segment.
+This sample demonstrates how to create an Orthogonal segment.
 Orthogonal segments are used to create segments that are perpendicular to each other.
-Set the segment Type as Orthogonal to create a default orthogonal segment and need to specify Type.
+Set the segment Type as Orthogonal to create a default orthogonal segment and need to specify the Type.

 Demo:
 https://blazor.syncfusion.com/demos/diagramcomponent/connectors?theme=fluent